TimL20/icinga2api_py/doc/12_Basic_API_Client.md

 There is a very basic API client in icinga2api_py.api named API, which is a usefull wrapper around [requests](https://github.com/requests/requests).
 This client is there to make building a request for the Icinga2 API easy.
 By default, the requests and responses built by this Client are `models.APIRequest`s and `models.APIResponse`s.
-The APIResponse object is the really similar to that one returned from the Icinga2 API.
+The APIResponse object is the really similar to the Response object returned from a requests request to the Icinga2 API (and that is not a coincidence).
-The Client uses and inherits from requests.Session.
+The Client uses and inherits from requests.Session, this way data like e.g. authentication data is stored for all requests done with this client.

 ## Construct an API client